rgabdullin/ton-monitor/README.md

 ### Running MongoDB and RabbitMQ
 Best practice is to run them from docker-compose.
 It will correctly mount data volumes and bind ports.
-1. Run `sudo docker-compose up -d mongodb`.
+1. Run `docker-compose up -d mongodb`.
-2. Run `sudo docker-compose up -d rabbitmq`.
+2. Run `docker-compose up -d rabbitmq`.

+### Running Frontend
+1. Docker recommended: `docker-compose up -d frontend`.
+2. Or install nodejs+yarn, run `yarn install && yarn start` from `frontend` directory.

 ## Issues
 * No nginx, in file `frontend/src/ApiTools.js` place your IP or domain name with port 8080 to address API requests to Backend.
+Current API URL: `http://ton-status.com:8080`.